reinhardd/meta-upnp-server/README.md

 2. install needed packages
    `https://docs.yoctoproject.org/ref-manual/system-requirements.html?highlight=fedora#required-packages-for-the-build-host`

-   **WARNING: when using a fedora image do not use dnf for installs, that may trigger a lot of unwanted interaction with your host system.**
+   **WARNING: when using a fedora image be carefull when installing packages, this may trigger unwanted interactions with your host system.**

 3. assign that container name to TOOLBOX_CONTAINER in setup.conf
    uncomment that entry